 This test measures the amount of anti-Hib IgG immunoglobulin, or antibody, in your blood.

 There are many types of Haemophilus influenza bacteria.
 They can live in your mouth, throat, ears, and airways and don't always cause illness.
-H. influenza type b (Hib) one of the most serious types.
+H. influenza type b (Hib) is one of the most serious types.
 It doesn't cause the flu, although it has a similar-sounding name.
 It causes bacterial meningitis.
-Hib also causes ear and sinus infections and can worsen chronic obstructive pulmonary disease, or COPD.
+Hib also causes ear and sinus infections.
+It can make chronic obstructive pulmonary disease (COPD) worse.
 It also causes some types of pneumonia.

 In general, Hib infection is passed through coughing, sneezing, or contact with infected body fluids.